AdamBien/enhydrator/README.md

 ## Row

-The essential data structure is Row.
-A row comprises Columns accessible by index and / or a name:
+The essential data structure is `Row`.
+A row comprises `Column`s accessible by index and / or a name:

 ```java
 public class Row {